-Shot in Angola, left for dead, and now a Wetherspoons high-flyer
+Shot in the head in Angola, left for dead, now a Wetherspoons star

 - Published

-After the bullet burst through his mouth and neck, Cesar Kimbirima laid in the long grass, thought of his family, and waited to die.
+After the bullet burst through his mouth and neck, Cesar Kimbirima lay in the long grass, thought of his family, and waited to die.

 He had been shot before, of course.
 Three times in fact - leg, leg, and arm.
 But this was the worst.